RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 Anaconda Python With Numba
 ###########################
-What is Anaconda?
+What is Anaconda ?
 It’s a modern open-source analytics platform powered by Python.
 Continuum Analytics, a ROCm platform partner,  is the driving force behind it.
 Anaconda delivers high-performance capabilities including acceleration of HSA APUs, as well as
 ROCm-enabled discrete GPUs via Numba.
 It gives superpowers to the people who are changing the world.

 Numba